نوع مقاله : مقاله پژوهشی

 نویسنده [English]

-One of the symbols of civilizational unity among Muslims is the literary interaction between Iranians and Arabs, which began since the advent of Islam in ancient Iran and intensified in the Abbasid era.
-The Abbasids, under the influence of Iranian culture and civilization, became fascinated with luxury, beauty and prosperity like the Sassanid kings.
-Therefore, the ancient ceremonies entered the Abbasid court because of their emergence from the roots of the Iranian culture, which gave its knowledge, the Tazian poets a great literary identity, which made Arab poets, despite their influence on the Arabic language, pay attention to the Persian language and transmit knowledge, rituals, diaries, and Iranian myths, to the Arabs through poetry.
-Al-Sharif Al-Radi is the committed Shiite poet of the third Abbasid era, who was influenced by various aspects of Iranian culture and civilization.
+One of the symbols of civilizational unity among Muslims is the literary interaction between Iranians and Arabs, which has begun since the advent of Islam in ancient Iran and intensified in the Abbasid era.
+The Abbasids, being influenced by the Iranian culture and civilization, became fascinated with luxury, beauty, and prosperity like the Sassanid kings.
+Accordingly, the ancient ceremonies entered the Abbasid court because of their emergence from the roots of the Iranian culture, which gave its knowledge, the Tazian poets a great literary identity, which made Arab poets pay attention to the Persian language and transmit knowledge, rituals, diaries, and Iranian myths, to the Arabs through poetry, despite their influence on the Arabic language.
+Al-Sharif Al-Radi is the committed poet of the third Abbasid era, who was influenced by various aspects of Iranian culture and civilization.
 This article aims to identify various aspects of this Iranian cultural and literary influence in the poems of Sharif Al-Radi in a descriptive and analytical way, based on the indicators of comparative literature and the French school.
 One of the results of the research is that Sharif Al-Radi, with his extensive knowledge of Iranian culture and literature, was influenced by its various manifestations, especially in the axes related to recalling Iranian cities such as Ahvas, Al-Sus, Al-Arbaq, Tus, Daylam, and Al-Bam, as well as the intense presence of Arabicized Persian vocabulary in his poetry.
-He also showed his interest in Sasanian culture and civilization by remembering aspects of Iranian culture and
+Additionally, his interest in Sasanian culture and civilization has been revealed by remembering aspects of Iranian culture and customs such as the ancient Nowruz and festival celebrations, and mentioning the names of Iranian kings, personalities, and heroes in his poetry.

 کلیدواژهها [English]